 Once you’re relaxed and in bed, close your eyes and focus on the sensation of your breath as it enters and leaves your nostrils.
 As thoughts and feelings arise in your mind, try to let them be without engaging.
 Gently return your focus to the breath any time you notice your attention wandering.

-In a society that prioritizes hustle over rest it can be hard to get the sleep your body needs.
-But if you can manage it results will be well worth the efforts.
+In a society that prioritizes hustle over rest, it can be hard to get the sleep your body needs.
+But if you can manage it the results will be well worth the efforts.